-Included in this category are any of the aforementioned offenses, as well as larceny-theft, simple assault, intimidation, and destruction/damage/vandalism of property and any other crime involving bodily injury to any person in which the victim was intentionally selected because of a category of bias that is reported to local police agencies or to a campus security authority.
-The categories of bias are:
+Included in this category are any of the aforementioned offenses, as well as larcenytheft, simple assault, intimidation, and destruction/damage/vandalism of property and any other crime involving bodily injury to any person in which the victim was intentionally selected because of a category of bias that is reported to local police agencies or to a campus security authority.
+The categories of bias include the vitim's actual or perceived:

 - Race.
-A preformed negative attitude toward a group of persons who possess common physical characteristics (e.g., color of skin, eyes, and/or hair; facial features, etc.) genetically transmitted by descent and heredity which distinguish them as a distinct division of humankind (e.g., Asians, blacks, whites). - Gender.
-A preformed negative opinion or attitude toward a group of persons because those persons are male or female.
-Gender bias is also a Clery Act-specific term, not found in the FBI's Hate Crime Data Collection Guidelines. - Religion.
+A preformed negative attitude toward a group of persons who possess common physical characteristics (e.g., color of skin, eyes, and/or hair; facial features, etc.) genetically transmitted by descent and heredity which distinguish them as a distinct division of humankind (e.g., Asians, blacks, whites). - National origin.
+A preformed negative opinion or attitude toward a group of people based on their actual or perceived county of birth.
+This bias may be against people that have a name or accent associated with a national original group, participate in certain customs associated with a national origin group, or because they are married to or associate with people of a certain national origin. - Gender.
+A preformed negative opinion or attitude toward a group of persons because those persons are male or female. - Religion.
 A preformed negative opinion or attitude toward a group of persons who share the same religious beliefs regarding the origin and purpose of the universe and the existence or nonexistence of a supreme being (e.g., Catholics, Jews, Protestants, atheists, Muslims). - Sexual orientation.
-A preformed negative opinion or attitude toward a group of persons based on their sexual attraction toward, and responsiveness to, members of their own sex or members of the opposite sex (e.g., gays, lesbians, heterosexuals).
+A preformed negative opinion or attitude toward a group of persons based on their actual or perceived sexual orientation.
+Sexual orientation is the term for a person's physical, romantic and/or emotional attraction to members of the same and/or opposite sex, including lesbian, gay, bisexual, and heterosexual (straight) individuals. - Ethnicity.
+A preformed negative opinion or attitude toward a group of people whose members identify with each other, through a common heritage, often consisting of a common language, common culture (often including a shared religion) and/or ideology that stresses common ancestry.
+The concept of ethnicity differs from the closely related term "race" in that "race" refers to a grouping based mostly upon biological criteria, while "ethnicity" also encompasses additional cultural factors.

-- Ethnicity/national origin.
-A preformed negative opinion or attitude toward a group of persons of the same race or national origin who share common or similar traits, languages, customs and traditions (e.g., Arabs, Hispanics). - Disability.
+- Disability.
 A preformed negative opinion or attitude toward a group of persons based on their physical or mental impairments/challenges, whether such disability is temporary or permanent, congenital or acquired by heredity, accident, injury, advanced age or illness. - Gender Identity.
-A preformed negative opinion or attitude toward a person or group of persons based on their actual or perceived gender identity (e.g., transgender or gender non-conforming individuals). - ✓ Gender Non-Conforming a person who does not conform to the genderbased expectations of society (e.g., a women dressed in traditional male clothing or a man wearing makeup). - ✓ Transgender -a person who identifies as a different gender from their gender as assigned at birth.
+A preformed negative opinion or attitude toward a person or group of persons based on their actual or perceived gender identity (e.g., transgender or gender non-conforming individuals).
+Gender non-conforming describes a person who does not conform to the gender-based expectations of society, e.g., a woman dressed in traditionally male clothing or a man wearing makeup.
+A gender non-conforming person may or may not be a lesbian, gay, bisexual, or transgender person but may be perceived as such.